kl2karpenko/scaleinit/README.md

-# Scale In IT bootcamp
+# Scale In IT

-Scale In IT bootcamp tasks
+Scale In IT practical tasks